 Plaintiffs in this case sought a fair map — one in which Black voters comprise a majority of two of the seven districts in compliance with Section 2 of the VRA.

-Baltimore County has a disgraceful history of racial discrimination.
-Black residents have been barred from participating fully in elections — it was only in 2002 that the first Black official was elected to county-wide office.
+Baltimore County's Black residents have historically been underrepresented — it was only in 2002 that the first Black official was elected to county-wide office.
 The county’s plan falls in line with this history, maintaining a single majority Black district despite the fact that the Black population has grown from 20 to 30% of the total population over the last two decades.

 Plaintiffs are represented by Andrew D. Freeman of Brown, Goldstein & Levy, John A. Freedman, Mark D. Colley, and Michael Mazullo of Arnold & Porter, and ACLU of Maryland Legal Director Deborah Jeon.

-The federal district court judge blocked Baltimore County from implementing its redistricting plan.
-The County was given until March 8 to create a map that complies with the Voting Rights Act.
+The federal district court judge blocks Baltimore County from implementing its redistricting plan.
+The County is given until March 8, 2022, to create a map that complies with the Voting Rights Act.

 The federal judge accepts the proposed map as amended by Baltimore County.
 The new map still contains only one majority Black district, despite plaintiffs’ opposition.

 After briefing by the parties, the court issues an order dismissing the case without prejudice.